 System and study species

 The Florida Everglades is a shallow, expansive (~915,000 ha), subtropical, oligotrophic wetland covering much of southern Florida (Richardson 2010; Appendix S2: Figure S1).
-Rainfall is seasonal with approximately 80% of rain falling from June-November (Gaiser et al. 2012). which produces intra-annual water depth fluctuations of ≥ 60 cm.
+Rainfall is seasonal with approximately 80% of rain falling in the wet season from June-November (Gaiser et al. 2012). which produces intra-annual water depth fluctuations of ≥ 60 cm.
 The degree of water level recession and depth in the dry season is a function of rainfall and water management decisions.
 Historically, water flowed in a single shallow sheet from Lake Okeechobee at slow velocity across the spatial extent of the Everglades (i.e., sheet flow; Sklar et al. 2005), but flow was reduced or eliminated after compartmentalization and drainage.
 Drainage of the Everglades altered the hydrologic conditions by increasing water depths in some areas but decreasing depths in others.
 Within the Everglades, the ridge-slough landscape originally covered 55% of the Everglades (McVoy et al. 2011), but now covers ~44% (Richardson 2010).
 In the ridge-slough landscape, ridges and sloughs differ slightly by elevation (~10-15 cm) which produces habitat/vegetation patterning.
 The lowest elevation slough habitats dry to sediment surfaces every 3-10 years and are dominated by floating vegetation like water lilies (Nymphaea odorata) or emergent spike-rushes (Eleocharis spp.).
 Sloughs are interspersed with higher elevation ridges dominated by sawgrass (Cladium jamaicense) that dry most years (Zweig and Kitchens 2008).
 Ongoing hydro-restoration of the Everglades ecosystem aims to restore hydro-patterns to improve conditions for wildlife and natural communities.

 The FAS is the largest native freshwater gastropod in North America, it inhabits shallow lakes and wetlands, and currently occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al. 2019).
 Snails grow from 3-4 mm shell length (SL) at hatching to > 40 mm SL as large adults and do not live beyond 1.5 years (Hanning 1979).
 Most reproduction (~70%) occurs during cooler spring seasons when water levels are declining, and some reproduction occurs (~30%) during warmer early summer when water levels are rising (Hanning 1979, Barrus et al. 2023).
 At adult sizes (> 25 mm SL) FAS are a critical resource for the endangered Snail Kite (Rostrhamus sociabilis; Cattau et al. 2014), which experienced significant declines within the ridge-slough landscape 2001-2010.
-The decline in Snail Kite populations within the ridge-slough landscape is at least partly explained by declines in FAS, so improving the conditions within the ridge-slough landscape for FAS populations is imperative.
+The decline in Snail Kite populations in the Everglades is at least partly explained by declines in FAS, so improving the conditions within the ridge-slough landscape for FAS populations is imperative.
 As small juveniles (< 10 mm SL) FAS are prey for crayfish (Procambarus spp, sunfish, non-native cichlids, large killifishes (Fundulus seminolis), greater siren (Siren lacertina), and turtles (e.g., Kinosternon bauri; Valentine-Darby et al. 2015, Davidson and Dorn 2017).
 Another known gastropod predator, giant water bugs (Belostomatidae, Kesler and Munns 1989), may also depredate juvenile FAS and lives in the Everglades, but the relationship had not been identified.
 Juvenile FAS outgrow most common fish and invertebrate predators when they reach ~10-11 mm SL (Valentine-Darby et al. 2015, Davidson and Dorn 2017, Supplemental).
-There had been no investigation on the factors that influence top-down control by these predators within natural systems partly because tracking cohorts of juvenile snails is notoriously difficult, thus we developed an isocline approach to investigate these factors using a FAS demographic model.
+There has been no investigation of the factors that influence top-down control by these predators within natural systems partly because tracking cohorts of small juvenile snails is basically impossible, thus we developed an isocline approach to investigate these factors using a FAS demographic model.

 Zero-Population Growth Isocline